Health and Safety Issues

 If you get sick while in Ecuador please let your Coordinator and your host family know.
 If you don’t feel better in a few days, go to a doctor.
 Also, the Universidad San Francisco de Quito has a medical clinic with highly qualified physicians on campus.

-Due to Quito’s high altitude, you may suffer from altitude sickness (you may feel slightly winded, dizzy and/or nauseous, with shortness of breath, headache) the first couple of days.
+Due to Quito’s high altitude, you may suffer from altitude sickness (you may feel slightly winded, dizzy and/or nauseous, with shortness of breath, and headache) the first couple of days.
 Just take it easy!
 Make sure to drink plenty of water, avoid alcohol and caffeine, and don’t push yourself.
 By the way, alcohol will make you very sick in high altitudes.
 Just one beer at night may give you a bad “chuchaqui”, so be careful with your drinks.

 Because of the changes in food and water, it is not uncommon for students to experience diarrhea and other stomach ailments while in Ecuador.
 You will need to watch what you eat and drink during your stay.
 You might experience a certain amount of stomach discomfort.
 Don’t be too alarmed by this –you will eventually adjust.